jimmyca15/FeatureManagement-Dotnet/README.md

   * Supports JSON file feature flag setup
 * Feature Flag lifetime management
   * Configuration values can change in real-time, feature flags can be consistent across the entire request
+* Simple to Complex Scenarios Covered
+  * Toggle on/off features through declarative configuration file
+  * Dynamically evaluate state of feature based on call to server
 * API extensions for ASP.Net Core and MVC framework
   * Routing
   * Filters